Struct Collector

 pub fn enter(&self) -> LocalGuard<'_>

-Marks the current thread as active, returning a guard that allows protecting loads of concurrent objects.
+Marks the current thread as active, returning a guard that protects loads of concurrent objects for its lifetime.
 The thread will be marked as inactive when the guard is dropped.

 §Performance

-Creating and destroying a guard is about the same as locking and unlocking an uncontended Mutex, performance-wise.
-Because of this, guards should be re-used across multiple operations if possible.
-However, note that holding a guard prevents the reclamation of any concurrent objects retired during it’s lifetime, so there is a tradeoff between performance and memory usage.
+Performance-wise, creating and destroying a LocalGuard is about the same as locking and unlocking an uncontended Mutex.
+Because of this, guards should be reused across multiple operations if possible.
+However, holding a guard prevents the reclamation of any concurrent objects retired during its lifetime, so there is a tradeoff between performance and memory usage.

 §Examples